 We have a variety of small groups.
 We have small group Bible studies that meet at various times and places during the week.
-The church office (382-2360) can offer more specific information.
+Click here for more information.

 What activities or ministries can I get involved in?

 We also have over 50 ministries such as choirs, cooking, sewing, book groups, gardening, ushering, and so forth that you can be involved in as soon as you would like.
-There is a listing of these on the "ministry" tab on the main page of the website.
+Click here to see our list of ministries.

 Can I get married at Zion?

 Call the church office (269-382-2360) BEFORE you schedule a reception hall to talk to one of the pastors about getting married at Zion.
 As reception halls are usually booked almost a year in advance, that helps you know when to call Zion.